 ‘Tell me, Witch,’ said Rapunzel, ‘how is it that the King’s son can climb up to me in a moment, but it takes you much longer?’

-‘What did you say?’ cried the Witch, ‘You are supposed to be separated from the world!
-You have deceived me and you shall suffer greatly for it!’
+‘What did you say?’ cried the Witch, ‘You are mine and only mine!
+Oh, how you have deceived me Rapunzel… you shall suffer greatly for it!’

 ‘To the desert you will go!’ cried the Witch.
-‘You will live the rest of your days in horrible pain and suffering for your terrible sins.’
+‘You will live the rest of your days in horrible pain and suffering for your wretched behaviour’

 Rapunzel Story Book - Chapter 8

 That evening, the King’s son rode up to the tower and cried;

 Immediately the hair fell down.
 But this time the Witch had hold of the golden mane.
 The King’s son climbed up—expecting Rapunzel as before—but this time was met with the poisonous stare of the Witch.